 For contracts purchased in traditional retirement accounts (IRAs or employer retirement plans), the dollar and percentage limits do apply.
 In practice, most investors will be limited to 25% of retirement accounts, as until they have at least $500,000 of retirement accounts the 25% limit will hold (only with accounts greater than $500,000 would the $125,000 dollar limit be the lesser of $125,000-or-25%).
 On the other hand, each spouse could invest this much into a QLAC, effectively doubling the longevity annuity amount for a couple (if desired).

-You Can Now Buy A Longevity Annuity In An IRA, But Should You?
+New Rules Allow You To Buy A QLAC Longevity Annuity In An IRA, But Should You?

-While the QLAC rules allowing a longevity annuity to be owned inside of a retirement account were essential to avoid running afoul of the RMD rules, the question still arises: a (qualified) longevity annuity can be now purchased inside of a retirement account… but will anyone actually want to?
+While the Qualified Longevity Annuity Contract (QLAC) rules allowing a longevity annuity to be owned inside of a retirement account were essential to avoid running afoul of the RMD rules, the question still arises: a (qualified) longevity annuity can be now purchased inside of a retirement account… but will anyone actually want to?

 Thus far, the industry statistics suggest that demand for the products is still weak.
 In 2012, longevity annuity purchases topped $1B for the first time (averaging $250M per quarter), and in the first quarter of 2014 they’re up to $620M (an annual pace of almost $2.5B).
 However, the first quarter of 2014 also saw $57.7B of total annuity sales, which means longevity annuities only make up barely more than 1% of all new annuity transactions.
 By contrast, even single premium immediate annuity purchases were $2.5B in Q1 of 2014, nearly quadruple the pace of longevity annuities.
 Nonetheless, interest in longevity annuities does seem to be growing, and more companies are throwing their hats into the ring with new products.